Emmylong1/CloudHight/README.md

 - Create a Jenkins pipeline job.
 - Configure the pipeline to fetch the Java application source code from the specified GitHub repository.
 - Set up stages within the pipeline to build the Java application and package it into a Docker container.
+### Configure GitHub Webhook
+- This trigger the pipeline automatically upon changes to the GitHub repository.
+- Go to your GitHub repository > Settings > Webhooks.
+- Click on "Add webhook".
+- Set the Payload URL to http://your-jenkins-server/github-webhook/.
+- Choose "application/json" as the content type.
+- Select "Just the push event".
+- Click on "Add webhook" to save.
 ### Deploy Docker Container:
 - Configure the pipeline to deploy the Docker container onto the Docker hosts provisioned earlier.
 - Use appropriate deployment scripts or commands to manage container deployment.